-I’ve been coaching and editing professionally for over thirteen years, and I’ve been an independent editor and writing coach for three years (formerly with The Eclectic Scribe).
+I’ve been coaching and editing professionally for over 14 years, and I’ve been an independent editor and writing coach for almost 4 years (formerly with The Eclectic Scribe).
 I’ve also been a book publicist and virtual book tour coordinator.

 Editing books and working with authors, editors, and publishers is my passion, and I’m honored to have writers entrust their projects to me.
 I also love building and nurturing ongoing relationships with authors.